aiven/devportal/docs/products/m3db/concepts/scaling-m3.rst

 * cached data for queries

-* storing data being aggregated in memory.
-This is only applicable if aggregated namespaces are configured, in which case the impact is seen in M3Aggregator  - or a more significant impact in M3Coordinator if M3Aggregator is not in use.
+* storing data being aggregated in memory (Only applicable if aggregated namespaces are configured, in which case the impact is seen in M3Aggregator  - or a more significant impact in M3Coordinator if M3Aggregator is not in use)

-* storing data for the current block, that is not yet written to disk (this is the main memory impact in M3DB)
+* storing data for the current block, that is not yet written to disk (represents the main memory impact in M3DB)

 The first three are fairly steady, regardless of configuration settings or points stored.
 However, the last two are the ones that cause the majority of scalability problems.

-The data being stored for aggregation scales with number of namespaces, times number of time series, and also number of points per block.
-Due to that, each added namespace adds significant memory cost (unless some of the time series are filtered).

-The data in current blocks (not yet persisted to disk as filesets) has also same pattern.
-It grows as any of the following grow:
+Both the data being stored for aggregation and the data in current blocks (not yet persisted to disk as filesets) scale linearly with:

 * number of time series

+* number of configured namespaces

 * number of points within single block

-* number of configured namespaces

 For efficient on-disk storage, M3's default recommendation is to have about 720 points per block.
 So for 15 second intervals, that would indicate 180 minutes, or 3 hours, per block.
 For longer lived namespaces this rule of thumb may lead to too much data being kept in memory.
 For example, if there is a point per day then that would indicate keeping a block open for two years, which we would not recommend.
 Instead, set the block size duration to be a day, or at the very most, a few days.